Harishankarz/Expense-manager/README.md

-# README
+# Expense Manager

-This README would normally document whatever steps are necessary to get the application up and running.
+This Expense Manger track all our expenses.
+This app is agnostic to My SQL /

 Things you may want to cover:

-* Ruby version
+* Ruby Version 2.5.3

 * System dependencies